bash-my-aws/bash-my-aws/docs/index.md

+title: Bash-my-AWS - CLI Commands for AWS
+description: Bash-my-AWS is a simple but powerful set of CLI commands for managing resources on Amazon Web Services.

-Bash-my-AWS is a simple but extremely powerful set of CLI commands for managing resources on Amazon Web Services.
+Bash-my-AWS is a simple but powerful set of CLI commands for managing resources on Amazon Web Services.

 They harness the power of Amazon's AWSCLI, while abstracting away verbosity.